masoodashrafi/masoodashrafi/README.md

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [mkashraf@uwaterloo.ca](mailto:mkashraf@uwaterloo.ca)
 * 🧠  I'm learning python and terraform for cloud engineering and pursuing ventures in game development
-* ⚡  Currently seeking Winter/Summer 2026 Opportunities
+* ⚡  Currently seeking Summer 2026 Opportunities
 * ➡️  Prev. a SWE intern @ Mackenzie Investments

 ### Skills